JamesH1978/Klipper/README.md

 # Klipper
-Creality Ender 3 v2 config
+Configs and bins for SKR2 & Creality 4.2.x